-Alternatively, feedback and complaints can be provided through the following link using the ACT Government Access Canberra site.

-The JACS structure at Attachment B will assist you in determining which area of the directorate is dealing with your complaint.
-More information on each of the directorate's business units can also be found on the JACS website.

-The Complaint or Concern Form at Attachment C can assist you in approaching the directorate.
+- 7.2 Alternatively, feedback and complaints can be provided through the following link using the ACT Government Access Canberra site. - 7.3 The JACS structure at Attachment B will assist you in determining which area of the directorate is responsible for dealing with your complaint.
+More information on each of the directorate's business units can also be found on the JACS website. - 7.4 The Complaint or Concern Form at Attachment C can assist you in approaching the directorate.

-7.1 WHAT OUTCOME ARE YOU SEEKING?
+8. WHAT OUTCOME ARE YOU SEEKING?

-Please advise us what outcome you are seeking in response to your complaint.
+8.1 Please advise us what outcome you are seeking in response to your complaint.
 This may include an apology, a different decision, or expedited action.
 You need to be aware however, that an expected outcome or action may not always be possible.

-7.2 RIGHT TO ANONYMITY
+9. RIGHT TO ANONYMITY

-Complaints can be submitted to the directorate anonymously.
+9.1 Complaints can be submitted to the directorate anonymously.
 Anonymous complaints will be reviewed and handled in accordance with the commitments made under this policy; however, we may be unable to provide a written response to an anonymous complainant regarding the outcome of their complaint.

-7.3 RIGHT TO CONFIDENTIALITY
+10. RIGHT TO CONFIDENTIALITY

-All parties involved in a complaint have the right to expect appropriate confidentiality.
+- 10.1 All parties involved in a complaint have the right to expect appropriate confidentiality.
 It is possible; however, that maintaining confidentiality may compromise the effectiveness of the investigation into the complaint.
 This usually occurs because of the requirements of procedural fairness to the subject of the complaint.
-We will discuss issues surrounding confidentiality with you at the outset and, should you request that your confidentiality be preserved, you will be advised of any limitations this may place on the investigation and possible outcomes.

-The directorate is also committed to handling your personal information in accordance with the Information Privacy Act 2014 and the JACS Privacy Policy.
+If you request that we maintain your confidentiality at all times, we will advise you of any limitations this may place on the investigation and possible outcomes. - 10.2 The directorate is also committed to handling your personal information in accordance with the Information Privacy Act 2014 and the JACS Privacy Policy.

-7.4 YOUR RESPONSIBILITIES
+11. YOUR RESPONSIBILITIES

-Once you have made a complaint, you will need to cooperate fully during the complaint management process.
-This includes promptly providing any additional information that you have that may impact upon the matter.
+11.1 Once you have made a complaint, you will need to cooperate fully during the complaint management process.
+This includes promptly providing any additional information that may relate to the matter.

-8. COMPLAINT PROCESS
+12. COMPLAINT PROCESS

-Once received, the complaint or concern will be assessed by the complaints coordinator to determine the most appropriate business area to investigate and/or resolve the matter.
+12.1 Once received, the complaint or concern will be assessed by the complaints coordinator to determine the most appropriate business area to investigate and/or resolve the matter.
 It will then be referred to that area.